ERP API: The Power Of An API-First Approach

 The API-first approach is at no risk of becoming obsolete.
 If anything, it’s only going to grow more valuable with time.
 The best way to future-proof critical business software is by selecting applications developed with an API-first approach.

-The application development process will continue to include using APIs to either expose internal functionality or consume third-party functionality.
+The application development process will continue to use APIs to expose internal functionality or consume third-party functionality.
 The rise of microservices will lead to an increase in the number of APIs that developers require, too, and the trend is likely to continue given the diversity of smaller devices (like IoT) connecting with applications over the internet.

 API development is a multi-platform, multi-lingual, multi-paradigm, and multi-tenant way of building software.
-In the future, you’ll be able to use any language, any platform, any architecture, and any deployment model to consume APIs all over the world – and the effect it’s going to have on your business, with an ERP designed to maximize continued API advancement, will be profound.
+In the future, you’ll be able to use any language, platform, architecture, and deployment model to consume APIs worldwide.
+The effect it will have on your business, with an ERP designed to maximize continued API advancement, will be profound.